andrevidela/Research-report/Activity.md

   - look into http://events.cs.bham.ac.uk/syco/6/
 - GNN
   - idea: abstract over the data structure used for convolution, use categorical morphisms to convert from one object to the other (derivable euclidean spaces and finite descrete graphs)

+# 04.02

+- almost fixed that versio nnumber issue, lots of recompiles

+# 03.02

+- streamed ep 9
+- started looking into that version number thing again

 # 31.1